 \section{Abstract}

-Thermodynamic and kinetic properties of materials are usually thought of as unconnected.
-Relating them is a conceptual challenge with many practical benefits.
-Here, based on first principles, we derive a rigorous inequality relating entropy and diffusion coefficients.
-It is universal and applicable to equilibrium as well as non-equilibrium steady states.
-The relation can be used to obtain useful bounds for the diffusion coefficient (normal or anomalous) from the calculated thermodynamic entropy or, conversely, to estimate the entropy based on measured diffusion coefficients.
-We demonstrate the validity and usefulness of the relation through several examples.
-We discuss its broad range of applications, in particular, for non-equilibrium systems.
+Relating thermodynamic and kinetic properties is a conceptual challenge with many practical benefits.
+Here, based on first principles, we derive a rigorous inequality relating the entropy and the dynamic propagator of particle configurations.
+It is universal and applicable to steady states arbitrarily far from thermal equilibrium.
+Applying the general relation to diffusive dynamics yields a relation between the entropy and the (normal or anomalous) diffusion coefficient.
+The relation can be used to obtain useful bounds for the late-time diffusion coefficient from the calculated steady-state entropy or, conversely, to estimate the entropy based on measured diffusion coefficients.
+We demonstrate the validity and usefulness of the relation through several examples and discuss its broad range of applications, in particular, for systems far from equilibrium.

-Materials are characterized by static thermodynamic properties (heat capacity, compressibility) and kinetic properties (viscosity, conductivity, diffusion coefficient).
-Indeed, to specify values of thermodynamic coefficients it is enough to define the units of energy and length, whereas values of kinetic coefficients require also a unit of time.
-It will be surprising, therefore, if a general relation is found between two properties belonging to these separate categories.

-Such a relation would be very useful, because the abilities to calculate or measure these properties may differ significantly.
-On the one hand, the theory of materials in thermodynamic equilibrium is far more developed than the one for dynamical transport processes.
-On the other hand, in many cases, transport coefficients are easier to measure.
-For instance, consider a protein moving randomly inside the crowded environment of the cytoplasm.
-The entropy of its positions can be calculated theoretically, while entropy estimation from experimental data is often unreliable~\cite{zu2020,PRE20,PR22}.
-On the other hand, its diffusion coefficient can be directly measured by single-molecule tagging and tracking, while a theoretical prediction of the long-time diffusion coefficient in such a complex environment should be much harder to achieve.
-Clearly, the ability to infer one property from the other on general rigorous grounds is of tremendous benefit.
+Materials are characterized, on the one hand, by static thermodynamic properties (heat capacity, compressibility) and, on the other hand, by kinetic properties (viscosity, conductivity, diffusion coefficient).
+Clearly, the dynamics of a system dictates its steady state; however, the same steady state may arise from many different dynamics.
+Indeed, one of the remarkable feats of statistical mechanics is the ability to relate thermodynamic properties to kinetic ones in certain limits.
+Well-known examples of such relations arise from linear response theory close to equilibrium, for example, the Onsager relations, fluctuation-dissipation theorems (including the Einstein relation), and Green-Kubo relations~\cite{KuboTodaBook}.
+Far from equilibrium, generalizations include fluctuation theorems~\cite{JarzPRL97,CrooksPRE99,seifertRPP12} and generalized Green-Kubo relations~\cite{GaspardBOOK22}.
+Particularly remarkable are relations between kinetic coefficients and quantities such as temperature and entropy which are obtainable from one-time independent configurations (\eg the Einstein relation).
+Other relations, such as the Green-Kubo ones, require two-time statistics.